htdutchy/iracing-setup-mover/README.md

 Moves your iracing setup files from your downloads folder to the mapped car based a simple yaml configuration.

 Requires `pyyaml`, `pip install pyyaml`.
+When new files for a car are detected, all previous files are moved to a subdirectory called `old`.
 Otherwise, does what it says on the packaging.

 ## Configuration